Sepulveda Transit Corridor

 When will the line be built?

 The project is currently in the planning and environmental review phase.
-A construction timeline will be shared once a preferred alternative is selected.
+An updated construction timeline will be shared once it’s available.

 How is this project being funded?